Khaled-Dahhasi/NTIS_training/week 7/report.md

 2. Using a linked list that is dynamically allocated.
 3. Using heap less often unless necessary.
 4. debugging using GDB
+5. using Cmake to create the output files and manage the workflow.